git rebase

 Usage of the git rebase command

 Firstly, we need this command for maintaining a linear project history.
 For example, the master branch progresses after you start to work on a feature branch.
-You need the recent updates of the master branch in your feature branch, but the history of the master branch must maintain clean.
-We need a clear history while executing Git operations to explore the introduction of a regression.
+You need the recent updates of the master branch in your feature branch, but the history of the master branch must remain clean.
+We need a clear history when executing Git operations to track down regressions.
 Find more information about the usage of git rebase below:

 The inadmissibility of rebasing public history

 Never rebase commits after publishing them in public history.
 As in the case of amending and resetting, it will cause problems for team collaboration.
-If you do it, the old commit will be replaced by a new one and it will appear as part of your project has disappeared.
+If you do it, the old commit will be replaced by a new one and it will look as though part of your project has disappeared.

 The difference between Git rebase standard and Git rebase interactive.